 The governing rules on food supplements changed in 2021, when Law 56 on food supplements was adopted.
-Per the new provisions, MOH became the sole competent authority on food supplements, unlike previously when two authorities shared responsibilities based on the composition of the food supplements.
-Food supplements can be placed on the market only based on the notification certificate issued by the MS. Subsequent legislation stemming from law 56/2021 has still not yet been published.
+Per these provisions, MOH became the sole competent authority on food supplements, unlike previously when two authorities shared responsibilities based on the composition of the food supplements.
+Food supplements can be placed on the market only based on the notification certificate issued by the MS. Law 56/2021 was amended by Emergency Ordinance 88/2023, which provided supplementary information regarding the notification rules for food supplements.
+Subsequent legislation concerning food supplements manufacturing, marketing and utilization is pending.
 Until the new implementing rules are published and implemented, the provisions of the EU Directive 2002/46 and the EU Regulation 1170/2009, transposed through Order 1069/2007, amended by Order 2134/2019, are applicable to food supplements containing permitted vitamins and minerals.
 Food supplements containing permitted vitamins and minerals combined with other substances are regulated by the provisions of Order 1228/2005.
 The notification procedure along with the type of required documentation is outlined here (in Romanian language).